terasolunaorg/terasolunaorg.github.com/guideline/1.1.x/en/_sources/Overview/ApplicationLayering.txt

     * - No.
       - Details
     * - | (1)
-      - | Store DomainObjects
+      - Package to store configuration elements of domain layer.
     * - | (2)
+      - Package to store DomainObjects classes.
+    * - | (3)
-      - | Store Repository interfaces.
+      - Package to store Repository interfaces.

         Create a separate package for each Entity.
-        | If there are associated Entities to the main entity, then Repository interfaces of associated Entities must also be placed in the same package as main Entity.
+        If there are associated Entities to the main entity, then Repository interfaces of associated Entities must also be placed in the same package as main Entity.
-        | (For example, Order and OrderLine).
-If DTO is also required, it too must be placed in this package.
+        (For example, Order and OrderLine).
+        If DTO(holds such as search criteria) is also required, it too must be placed in this package.

-        | RepositoryImpl belongs to Infrastructure layer; however, there is no problem in keeping it in this project.
+        RepositoryImpl belongs to Infrastructure layer; however, there is no problem in keeping it in this project.
-        | In case of using different data stores or existance of multiple persistence platforms, RepositoryImpl class must be kept in separate project or separate package so that implementation related details are concealed.
+        In case of using different data stores or existance of multiple persistence platforms, RepositoryImpl class must be kept in separate project or separate package so that implementation related details are concealed.
-    * - | (3)
+    * - | (4)
-      - | Service classes are kept here.
+      - Package to store Service classes.

         Package must be created based on Entity Model or other functional unit.
 Interface and Implementation class must be kept at the same level of package.
-        | If input/output classes are also required, then they must be placed in this package.
+        If input/output classes are also required, then they must be placed in this package.
-    * - | (4)
-      - | Bean definition pertaining to domain layer.
     * - | (5)
+      - Bean definition for CodeList.
+    * - | (6)
+      - Bean definition pertaining to domain layer.
+    * - | (7)
-      - | Bean definition pertaining to infrastructure layer.
+      - Bean definition pertaining to infrastructure layer.

-[projectname]-web
+|

+[projectName]-web
 --------------------------------------------------------------------------------

-Recommended structure of [projectname]-web
+Recommended structure of [projectName]-web

 .. code-block:: console